 And this isn't good-bye, just a see you later until you have a new home.

 Our kitchen is dark.
 I mean gloomy-on-a-shady-day kinda dark.
+Even with the white paint on our cabinets, it's still a challenge.

 Over time, we realized that the pendant light wasn't bright enough and the enamel blocked the light from bouncing off the ceiling which would brighten the room.